isabella-projects/nestjs-apis/README.md

 # 📝 Description

-## Using NestJS to for building REST & GraphQL APIs, including Docker integration, JWT, Unit & e2e tests and more..
+## Using NestJS for building REST & GraphQL APIs, including Docker integration, JWT, Unit & e2e tests and more..

 # 🛠 Tech Stack